Junípero Serra: Missions founded

 Franciscans saw the Indians as children of God who deserved the opportunity for salvation, and would make good Christians.
 Converted Indians were segregated from Indians who had not yet embraced Christianity, lest there be a relapse.
 To understand the impetus behind missionary efforts in the 18th century, one must take into account the era's views on the salvation of unbaptized infants.
 While there were many controversies in the Church's history, the fate of unbaptized infants has never been definitively settled by an ecumenical council of Bishops in the Catholic church.

 In the 18th century, most Catholic speculation regarding the ultimate end of unbaptized infants was still in line with the early Church Fathers such as Augustine of Hippo, who believed that unbaptized infants would receive the mildest chastisements in Hell, but no reward.
 For Serra and his companions, therefore, instructing the natives so that their children might also be saved would have most likely been a great concern.
-From this came the determined efforts of missionaries to the detriment of native cultures, which few today would countenance.
+From this came the determined efforts of missionaries to the detriment of native cultures, which few today would support.

 Discipline was strict, and the converts were not allowed to come and go at will.
 Indians who were baptized were required to live at the mission and conscripted into forced labor as plowmen, shepherds, cattle herders, blacksmiths, and carpenters on the mission.
 Disease, starvation, overwork, and torture decimated these tribes.
 Serra successfully resisted the efforts of Governor Felipe de Neve to bring Enlightenment policies to missionary work, because those policies would have subverted the economic and religious goals of the Franciscans.

 Serra wielded this kind of influence because his missions served economic and political purposes as well as religious ends.
 The number of civilian colonists in Alta California never exceeded 3,200, and the missions with their Indian populations were critical to keeping the region within Spain's political orbit.
 Economically, the missions produced all of the colony's cattle and grain, and by the 1780s were even producing surpluses sufficient to trade with Mexico for luxury goods.